mark-hobbs/BB_PD/README.md

 ### Compiling

-The C code will need to be compiled to a mex function (MATLAB executable).
-MATLAB does not officially support the use of OpenMP with mex functions, but with varying degrees of complexity, it is possible on Linux, Windows and MacOS.
+The C code needs to be compiled to a MEX function (MATLAB executable).
+MATLAB does not officially support the use of OpenMP with MEX functions, but with varying degrees of complexity, it is possible on Linux, Windows and MacOS (see this [link](https://uk.mathworks.com/matlabcentral/answers/237411-can-i-make-use-of-openmp-in-my-matlab-mex-files) for details).

 **Linux:** compiling with OpenMP is relatively simple on a Linux system using gcc.

 **Windows:** if you are using a Windows machine with an Intel CPU, the author recommends the use of icc (Intel C/C++ compiler).
 This produces highly optimised code that will run significantly faster.

-**MacOS:** the use of OpenMP with mex functions is significantly more complicated on MacOS but it is possible.
-This [link](https://stackoverflow.com/questions/37362414/openmp-with-mex-in-matlab-on-mac) provides details for modifying the default mex compiler configuration file.
+**MacOS:** the use of OpenMP with MEX functions is significantly more complicated on MacOS but it is possible.
+This [link](https://stackoverflow.com/questions/37362414/openmp-with-mex-in-matlab-on-mac) provides details for modifying the default MEX compiler configuration file.
 Clang is the only compatable compiler.
-In the author's experience, code compiled with clang will run significanly slower than icc.
+In the author's experience, code compiled using clang will run significanly slower than code compiled using icc.

 The author intends to provide a pure MATLAB code in the future for educational purposes.